Friday, July 30, 2010

 From: the Detroit area and Holland (western Michigan)

-round: medicinal chemistry and small molecules, cell biology and signal transduction
+Research background: medicinal chemistry and small molecules, cell biology and signal transduction

 Research interests: cancer biology